LIMINAL: Exploring The Frontiers of LLM Decode Performance: Modeling

 \subsection{Background}

+\myparagraph{LLM Architecture} Large Language Models typically consist of several repeated units called transformer layers, comprising an attention mechanism and feed-forward network.
+The attention mechanism varies across LLM architectures but broadly falls into two categories: Grouped-Query Attention (GQA) and Multi-head Latent Attention (MLA).
+Feed-forward networks typically are a ``dense'' multi-layer perceptron (MLP), or a ``sparse'' mixture-of-experts (MoE).
+Table~\ref{tab:llms} shows, for each LLM we study, the attention and feed-forward network architecture.

-\myparagraph{LLM Serving} LLM inference can be broadly divided into two stages: the prefill phase and the decode phase.
-The prefill phase processes the initial prompt or context, generating intermediate representations of the prompt tokens that are used in the subsequent decode phase.
-The decode phase, which is auto-regressive, generates one token at a time, conditioned on the previously generated tokens (Figure~\ref{fig:llama-model-tp8} shows a tranformer layer for Llama3-70B).
+\myparagraph{LLM Serving} LLM inference is divided into two stages: prefill and decode.
+The prefill phase processes the initial prompt or context, generating an embedding of the prompt tokens that are used in the subsequent decode phase.
+The decode phase generates one token at a time, conditioned on the previously generated tokens.
+Figure~\ref{fig:llama-model-tp8} shows a transformer layer for Llama3-70B.
 In modern deployment scenarios, it is common to have a separate prefill server or cluster and a decode server~\cite{10.5555/3691938.3691949,10609649}, to optimize for each phase.
-DeepSeekV3's inference deployment provisions $10\times$ more nodes for decode compared to prefill. \textbf{Since the decode phase dominates the execution time for many applications, it is the primary focus of this limit study.}
+DeepSeekV3's inference deployment provisions $10\times$ more nodes for decode compared to prefill.
+Since the decode phase dominates the execution time for many applications, it is the primary focus of this study.